JohnnyGOX17/john-gentile-website/kb/lifestyle/quotes.md

 > It does not do to dwell on dreams and forget to live.

-- J.K.
+-J.K.
 Rowling, _Harry Potter and the Sorcerer's Stone_

 ### Perseverance